Older Youth Initiatives

 Funding allocations for youth in the custody of a public children service agency

 In December of 1999, the Foster Care Independence Act of 1999 was signed into law.
 This Act is the Chafee Foster Care Independence Program (CFCIP), commonly known as Chafee.
 This legislation helps ensure that young people involved in the foster care system get the tools they need to make the most of their lives.
 They may have opportunities for additional education or training, housing assistance, counseling and other services.

-Some of the provision in the Act include:
+Some provisions in the Act include:

 - Provides for flexible funding for distribution to States through grants for program services for youth.

 - Provides opportunities for States to serve youth who are likely to remain in foster care and those who have aged out of foster care up to 21 years of age.